apache/nifi/nifi-extension-bundles/nifi-update-attribute-bundle/nifi-update-attribute-processor/src/main/resources/docs/org.apache.nifi.processors.attributes.UpdateAttribute/additionalDetails.md

 UpdateAttribute processor may also be used to make conditional changes.

-To change attributes based on some condition, use the Advanced User Interface (UI) in the processor by clicking the * *Advanced** button in the lower right corner.
+To change attributes based on some condition, use the Advanced User Interface (UI) in the processor by clicking the * *Advanced** menu item in the Canvas context menu.

-Clicking the Advanced button displays the Advanced UI.
+Clicking the Advanced menu item displays the Advanced UI.
 In the Advanced UI, Conditions and their associated Actions are entered as "Rules".
 Each rule basically says, "If these conditions are met, then do this action."
 One or more conditions may be used in a given rule, and they all must be met in order for the designated action(s) to be taken.

 **Adding Rules**

-To add rules and their associated conditions and actions, click on the buttons with the plus symbol located to the right of the "Rules", "Conditions", and "Actions" labels.
+To add the first rule, click on the "Create Rule" button in center of the screen.
+The Edit Rule form will display where the name, comments, conditions, and actions for the rule can be entered.
+Once the rule is defined, click the **Add** button.
+Additional rules can be added by clicking the button with the plus symbol located to the top right of the Rule listing.

-Upon adding a rule with its condition(s) and action(s), it is important to save it by clicking the **Save** button in the lower right corner.
-If you do not do so and attempt to add or navigate to another rule, an error message will appear, asking you if you want to save your changes.

 **Example Rules**